cURL

 curl_easy_setopt(curl, CURLOPT_URL, "smtp://mainserver.example.net:587");

-/* In this example, we'll start with a plain text connection, and upgrade
+/* In this example, we start with a plain text connection, and upgrade to

-* to Transport Layer Security (TLS) using the STARTTLS command.
+* Transport Layer Security (TLS) using the STARTTLS command.
 Be careful

-* will continue anyway - see the security discussion in the libcurl
+* transfer continues anyway - see the security discussion in the libcurl

 * tutorial for more details. */